sv-cover/cover-php/bulma_progress.md

 - Embedded mailing list form doesn't seem to work…
 - Fix select fields
 - Find a better implementation for agenda/signup_form.twig.
 Box clearly doesn't work, but I can't get card or panel to work convincingly :(
+- Move Headings inside of articles, unless header.
+Got to do proper HTML5 :)
+- Error 500.
+What if link_static is broken?
+Or i18n?